Roles and permissions: overview

 Owner

 An owner has full control over all aspects of the system.
-They can perform all actions across users, vaults, wallets, devices, transactions, API credentials, counterparties, addresses, policies, approval groups, and organisation settings.
+They can perform all actions across all users, vaults, wallets, devices, transactions, API credentials, counterparties, addresses, policies, approval groups, and organisation settings.

 Example: The CEO of a company who needs full control over all aspects of the system, including creating and managing users, vaults, wallets, and approving high-level changes.